-Exhibit No. Description 1.1 Equity Distribution Agreement by and between the Company and Piper Sandler & Co. (incorporated by reference to Exhibit 1.2 of the Company's Registration Statement on Form S-3 filed on August 14, 2020).
-10.1 Larimar Therapeutics, Inc. 2020 Equity Incentive Plan (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on September 29, 2020).
-10.2 Larimar Therapeutics, Inc. Form of Stock Option Grant Notice and Award Agreement (incorporated by reference to Exhibit 10.2 to the Company's Current Report on Form 8-K filed on September 29, 2020).
-10.3 Employment agreement by and between the Company and Carole Ben-Maimon, M.D., dated July 31, 2020 (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on August 6, 2020).
-10.4 Sublease, dated October 27, 2020 by and between Larimar Therapeutics, Inc. and Massachusetts Municipal Association, Inc. (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on October 30, 2020).
-31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit No. Description 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document.
-101.SCH XBRL Taxonomy Extension Schema Document.
-101.CAL XBRL Taxonomy Extension Calculation Document.
-101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB XBRL Taxonomy Extension Labels Linkbase Document.
-101.PRE XBRL Taxonomy Extension Presentation Link Document.
-Filed herewith.
-Furn ished herewith
+101.INS Inline XBRL Instance Document- the instance document does not appear in the Interactive Data File because its XBRL tag re embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document.
+101.CAL Inline XBRL Taxonomy Extension Calculation Document.
+101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+101.LAB Inline XBRL Taxonomy Extension Labels Linkbase Document.
+101.PRE 104 Inline XBRL Taxonomy Extension Presentation Link Document.
+Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)